-5See Lizzeri and Persico (2004) for a theory that links political competition to better governance and provision of public goods and Arvate (2013) who finds that electoral competition in Brazil's municipalities improves education and health outcomes.
+7See Lizzeri and Persico (2004) for a theory that links political competition to better governance and provision of public goods and Arvate (2013) who finds that electoral competition in Brazil's municipalities improves education and health outcomes.

-Power, 2000).
+How did the military undermine the political power of local elites?
+Once the military assumed control, it transformed Brazil's multi-party system into a two-party system that forced politicians to decide between a pro-government party (ARENA) or a moderate opposition party (MDB).
+At the same time, the military wanted to bring in new politicians who they could trust (Sarles, 1982; Power, 2000).
 But by promoting their own candidates, they risked losing the elections by having the traditional elites, who were still politically powerful at the local level, join the opposition party.
 To avoid this possibility, the military created a new balloting system called the sublegenda.
 This system allowed multiple candidates to compete under the same party: the candidate with most votes, from the most voted party, was elected mayor.
-With the sublegenda system, the military could accommodate their loyalists and the traditional elites all under ARENA's party umbrella (Soares, 1982).
+With the sublegenda system, the military could accommodate their loyalists and the traditional elites all under ARENA's party umbrella, while at the same time fostering competition among them (Soares, 1982).
 Although this policy was introduced nationwide, it was implemented unevenly across municipalities.
 An important contribution of our study is that we provide empirical evidence on the implementation of this key policy across municipalities.